nicol-777/FoodHygieneApp/docs/implementation.md

-# Use case 22: No Exact Matches Found - Created by Hafsa Robleh
+# Use case 22:Handling No Exact Match by Suggesting Nearby Businesses - Created by Hafsa Robleh
+**Steps:**

+1. After performing the search for a business that does not exist, a pop-up message appears stating: **"No exact matches found.
+Suggesting nearby businesses."**
+2. Click the **OK** button to acknowledge the message and proceed.
+3. The system updates the map, displaying **nearby businesses** instead.

+**Expected Outcome:**
+- The user is informed that no exact match is available.
+- The system automatically suggests and displays nearby businesses.
+- Clicking **OK** allows the user to explore nearby alternatives.

 ![Your paragraph text (82)](https://github.com/user-attachments/assets/a93926e2-7664-4798-ad10-397c39d3296b)